Eugenia Stamboliev

 She published, among other, on how empty is trustworthy AIa post-critical AI literacyalgorithmic uncanniness of health applicationscare robots, tracking and performative ethics; care robots on the theatre stage or the philosophy of screen bodies through the work of Flusser and Münsterberg.

 She acts as a reviewer for various national and international forums, like the TU Wien Academic Press, NWO and the Czech Science Foundation (GACR).
+She advices national projects, for example, on developing the first federal LLM, and on the "AI ecosystem" (FFG).

 Outreach